LeeCampbell/RxCookbook/IO/Disk/ReadMe.md

 	public IObservable<string> StreamLines_Wrong(string filePath)
 	{
    		//This is not really 'Observable'.
-We have just created a pull (IEnumerble) loop and masked it as IObservable
+We have just created a pull (IEnumerable) loop and masked it as IObservable
 		//	We have also lost the ability to provide cancellation to the consumer.
-		//	Here we would be better off having stayed with a simple `yeild return` pattern and returned an IEnumerable. return Observable.Create<string>(o =>
+		//	Here we would be better off having stayed with a simple `yield return` pattern and returned an IEnumerable. return Observable.Create<string>(o =>
 		{
 			using (var reader = new StreamReader(filePath))